 We aim to respond by email usually within an hour, a little longer in the evenings and at weekends.
 These codes are at our standard price of £7.95.

 After submitting the form, you will be forwarded to our payments page.
 Note that your request will not be actioned until payment is received.
 Our service is inexpensive but it is not free.
-We aim to give a good service to paying customers, with the assurance of our money-back guarantee: If we are not able to supply the factory-set code for your unit, we will explain why and provide some options on how to proceed, and we promise to refund you, less just a small 45p transaction fee.
+We aim to give a good service to paying customers, with the assurance of our money-back guarantee: If we are not able to supply the factory-set code for your unit, we will explain why and provide some options on how to proceed, and we promise to refund you less 95p to cover our payment processing fee.

 Hi Kevin, thank you very much for your advice and time, it is very much appreciated, I will certainly keep you in mind for any future work I might need.
 (Peter Darker - MG ZT)